mhdramzeen/k8s-demo/wrapper-script/README.md

 ```

-Note : We can also run the terraform/ansible in a single script, like fetching the hostname from the terraform output and passing to the ansible inventory yaml.
+Note : We can also run the terraform/ansible in a single script, like fetching the hostname from the terraform using a function and passing to the ansible inventory yaml.